Casualties mount in Ukraine as Russia advances and adopts siege tactics

 Ukrainian officials across the country reported an intensifying Russian barrage, including against civilian areas.
 In Mariupol, in southern Ukraine, the city council accused Russia of shelling houses, hospitals and a hostel for migrants.
 The city — a strategic location that could allow Russia to create a land bridge from southern Russia, through Ukraine, to Crimea, which Moscow controls — was still under Ukrainian control Wednesday, the city council said.

-Kharkiv, Ukraine’s second-largest city, endured another night of airstrikes, with social media videos, which could not be immediately verified, purporting to show explosions at the regional police headquarters and in residential areas.
+Kharkiv endured another night of airstrikes, with social media videos, which could not be immediately verified, purporting to show explosions at the regional police headquarters and in residential areas.
 Russian paratroopers had landed and engaged Ukrainians in a firefight at a medical center, a local official said.

 A long column of Russian troops and tanks north of Kyiv, stretching for dozens of miles, remained frozen and sat “days, not hours” behind schedule as Russia switched to siege tactics, said British Defense Secretary Ben Wallace.
 Speaking in television interviews Wednesday morning, Wallace said that the approaching convoy had been hit by logistical supply chain challenges, low morale and Ukrainian resistance.